aiven/aiven-docs/docs/integrations/cloudwatch/cloudwatch-metrics.md

 title: Send metrics to Amazon CloudWatch
 ---

 Aiven enables you to send your service metrics to your [Amazon (AWS) CloudWatch](https://aws.amazon.com/cloudwatch/).
-This article covers all the steps to enable this integration for your Aiven service.

 ## Prerequisites